jwiegley/johnwiegley/drafts/drafts.md

 from forming, instead focusing on training and restricting the body and mind instead of liberating one's spiritual sensibilities.
-Not that physical strictures are without merit, mind you, but they've been made primary, to the point that entire lives are lived in the service of ethics, without any other point to those ethics other than "heaven in the afterlife".
+Not that physical strictures are without merit, mind you, but they've been made primary, to the extent that entire lives are lived in the service of ethics, without any other point to those ethics than "heaven in the afterlife".

 Since we do not have a society where God is center, there is a deep void that we -- everyone -- scrambles to fill.
-We are beings made to receive the Light, but having been kept in darkness, we rush toward every shining thing that manifests a glimmer of a reflection.
-And so we are drawn to the beauty of people and things and worldly realities with an outsized reaction: Because we are so famished for Truth, our hunger drives us to scarf down whatever we find as intensely as possible.
+We are beings made to receive the Light, but, having been kept in darkness, we rush toward every shining thing that manifests a glimmer of a reflection.
+And thus we are drawn to the beauty of people and things and worldly realities with an outsized reaction: Because we are so famished for Truth, our hunger drives us to scarf down whatever we find as intensely as possible.